Adrianthebeloved/Bank_App/README.md

 ### Set up Storage for Persistence

-The dictionary which contains users details is stored in a .txt file.
-So navigate to your project folder and create a .txt file containing an empty dictionary.
+The dictionary which contains users details is stored in a `.txt file`.
+Navigate to your project folder and create a .txt file containing an empty dictionary.

 `with open('bank_app_db.txt', 'r') as file:data = eval(file.read())`
 and